 Figure 5.
 The additive effects of each QTL identified for (a) panicle length (PL in mm), (b) primary branching number (PBN), and (c) secondary branching number (SBN) across geographic regions ordered by from south to north.
 Genstat reports all of the means as equal when there is not a significant effect of the environment in the model.

 Figure 6.
+The BMTME (Bayesian multi-trait and multi-environment) model performance of panicle length (PL in mm), primary branching number (PBN), and secondary branching number (SBN) for the 380 core genotypes grown at the 10 field sites, measured with R2 between genomic predictions and field observations, and cross validated with Pearson’s correlation coefficient at each site using BMORS (Bayesian multi-output regressor stacking) function in R package ‘BMTME’.

-The evaluation of the multienvironment mixed model (Eq.
-1) using independent datasets from the three sites (KBSM, CLMB, and PKLE) for panicle length (PL), number of primary branches (PBN), and number of secondary branches (SBN).
-Statistical measures of r and %bias represent
+Figure 7.
+The genomic prediction of panicle length (PL), number of primary branches (PBN), and number of secondary branches (SBN) for the extra 370 genotypes (i.e., independent datasets) at the three sites (KBSM, CLMB, and PKLE), evaluated based on the BMTME (Bayesian multi-trait and multi-environment) model performance for the core genotypes at the 10 field sites.
+Statistical measures of r and %bias represent the prediction accuracy and percentage of bias between observed and predicted values.